danielkrupinski/Osiris/README.md

     git clone --depth=1 https://github.com/danielkrupinski/Osiris.git

-`Osiris` folder should have been succesfully created, containing all the source files.
+`Osiris` folder should have been successfully created, containing all the source files.

 ### Compiling from source

-When you have equiped a copy of source code, next step is opening **Osiris.sln** in Microsoft Visual Studio 2019.
+When you have equipped a copy of the source code, next step is opening **Osiris.sln** in Microsoft Visual Studio 2019.

 Then change build configuration to `Release | x86` and simply press **Build solution**.